 4. It’s easier when you take your dog out in public.

 We’ve all seen instances where it looks like a dog is taking its human for a walk, rather than the other way around.
-By training your dog and building its confidence around humans and its fellow dogs, your walks together will be an enjoyable experience for both of you.
+By training your dog, socializing them in public, and building its confidence around humans and its fellow dogs, your walks together will be an enjoyable experience for both of you.
 Your dog will learn to interact safely and effectively with others.

 5. It’s easier for the vet to work with your dog.